 The Company designed and commercialized its flagship product, the t:slim Insulin Delivery System, or t:slim, based on its proprietary technology platform and unique consumer-focused approach.
-The U.S. Food and Drug Administration ("FDA") cleared t:slim in November 2011 and the Company commenced commercial sales of t:slim in the United States in the third quarter of 2012.
+The U.S. Food and Drug Administration (FDA) cleared t:slim in November 2011 and the Company commenced commercial sales of t:slim in the United States in August 2012.
+In January 2015, the Company received clearance from the FDA, to commercialize its next product, the t:flex Insulin Delivery System, or t:flex, for people with greater insulin needs.
+The Company intends to begin commercial sales of t:flex in the United States during the second quarter of 2015.

-Tandem was originally incorporated in the state of Colorado on January 27, 2006 under the name Phluid Inc. On January 7, 2008, the Company was reincorporated in the state of Delaware for the purposes of changing its legal name from Phluid Inc. to Tandem Diabetes Care, Inc. and changing its state of incorporation from Colorado to Delaware.
+Tandem was originally incorporated in the state of Colorado on January 27, 2006 under the name Phluid, Inc. On January 7, 2008, the Company was reincorporated in the state of Delaware for the purposes of changing its legal name from Phluid, Inc. to Tandem Diabetes Care, Inc. and changing its state of incorporation from Colorado to Delaware.